Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 - Launch the menu using `python tc_main_meny.py`.

 *Tip: start writing the file name and press tab, the command prompt will autocomplete it for you.
-For more information on the command prompt see [Command Prompt Cheatsheet](http://www.cs.columbia.edu/~sedwards/classes/2017/1102-spring/Command%20Prompt%20Cheatsheet.pdf).*
+For more information on the command prompt see [Command Prompt cheat sheet](http://www.cs.columbia.edu/~sedwards/classes/2017/1102-spring/Command%20Prompt%20Cheatsheet.pdf).*

 # Tool Functionality
 This section outlines the functionality provided in the tool, this functionality is split across